MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-prepare-android-app.md

 ---
-title: Prepare your Android app for native authentication
+title: Prepare your Android mobile app for native authentication
 description: Learn how to add Microsoft Authentication Library (MSAL) native auth SDK framework to your Android app.

 author: henrymbuguakiarie